 You must have heard the phrase ‘children are like sponges’, well babies are too.
 In fact, the learning rate of babies is the fastest it will ever be.
-Just think of how much a baby learns in it’s first year without any assistance from adults.
+Just think of how much a baby learns in its first year without any assistance from adults.
 A baby learns to eat solids, crawl and then take her first steps.

 There are products on the market that assist you in teaching your baby to read from the age of four months old through large colourful flash cards, sound effects and videos.
 If the programme is started when the baby is between 4 and 7 months old, then by the age of one year, babies have the capacity to read the alphabet.
-In another six months they can read whole words and after another six months, whole sentences can be read.
+In another six months, they can read whole words and after another six months, whole sentences can be read.

 But what are the benefits of starting so young?
 Is it necessary to begin at such an early age, as all children learn to read eventually anyway?
 There definitely are benefits of starting to teach your baby to read early, if the lessons are done in an engaging, fun and unpressured way.
 Here are some of the benefits:

-A head start at school If a child already has the fundamentals of reading under his belt by the time he starts formal school, he will have much more time to focus on developing other skills.
+If a child already has the fundamentals of reading under his belt by the time he starts formal school, he will have much more time to focus on developing other skills.
 Children who learn to read as babies enjoy the learning process and look forward to school as they are not held back by the chore of learning to read.

 Spending a few minutes every day in a focused way with your baby is a great way to increase the bond between the two of you.
 As you see your baby loving the stimulation and actually learning from the lessons, it will give you a wonderful feeling of achievement and a sense that you are doing something positive together.

-Here is a video showing Felicity, a one year old baby, reading whole words.
+Here is a video showing Felicity, a one-year-old baby, reading whole words.
 It is evident that she is enjoying herself and there is no pressure to finish the few minutes of words.
 It is truly amazing to watch such a small child understanding what she is reading.